-“Awful” Rwanda asylum plan condemned by peer and former child refugee
+‘Awful’ Rwanda asylum plan condemned by peer and former child refugee

 “As soon as they try and remove one person, I’m sure there’ll be a legal challenge, and I’m not sure the government will win it,” he said.

-Speaking about Ms Patel’s boast that the Conservatives were standing up to “lefty lawyers,” he added: “I think she may have another thing coming.”
+Speaking about Ms Patel’s boast that the Conservatives were standing up to “lefty lawyers”, he added: “I think she may have another thing [think] coming.”

 The plan is designed to curb migrants crossing the English Channel in small boats with those deemed to have entered the UK unlawfully dispatched to Rwanda where they will be permitted to apply for asylum there.